rl-institut/apipe/digipipe/workflow/WORKFLOW.md

 As the full graph is too packed with information and therefore hardly to grasp, consider to show only certain parts by disabling some target files in the `all` rule.
-Also, a simple rule graph (the one shown above) can be created using
+Also, a simple rule graph (the one shown above) can be created and saved in the current directory using

     snakemake --rulegraph | dot -Tsvg > dag_rules_simple.svg